department-of-veterans-affairs/vagov-content/pages/decision-reviews/supplemental-claim.md

 **In person**
 <br>
-Bring your application to a regional benefit office.
+Bring your application to a regional benefit office. <br>
 [Find a regional benefit office near you](/find-locations/).

 **By fax**